 Plus, your existing cable subscriptions may come with streaming benefits.
 For example, certain Comcast Xfinity Flex and Xfinity X1 customers can get Peacock Premium at no additional cost; Comcast owns NBCUniversal.

 If you pay for HBO as part of your traditional cable plan, you may be able to get HBO Max for free.
 And check with your credit card company to see if benefits include cash reward points or cash back bonuses when you use your card to pay for streaming services.

 An updated baseball cliché seems appropriate: You can’t tell the streamers without a scorecard.
 And the bottom line?
 When it comes to streaming and watching sports nowadays, it’s a whole new ballgame.

-This story, originally published, April 7, 2022, has been updated to remove outdated information.
+This story, originally published, April 7, 2022, has been updated to reflect Apple's deal with Major League Soccer and to remove outdated information.